 Our industry has experienced a high rate of turnover of management personnel in recent years.
-We are highly dependent on the development, regulatory, commercialization and business development expertise of Albert Seymour, Ph.D., our President and Chief Executive Officer, as well as the other principal members of our management, scientific and clinical teams.
+We are highly dependent on the development, regulatory, commercialization and business development expertise of certain principal members of our management teams.
 Although we have formal employment agreements with our executive officers, these agreements do not prevent them from terminating their employment with us at any time.